Agree with our rating?

 |Discloses All Important Terms||No|

 Outside Sales Agents

 Sublime Merchants appears to market itself primarily through the use of outside sales agents, which is a common hiring practice within the industry that can often result in an elevated complaint rate for a company.
-At this time, we are able to locate only two negative Sublime Merchants reviews that accuse the company’s sales staff of deceptive tactics.
-One complainant reports receiving none of his promised compensation for joining the company’s affiliate program, while the other complainant describes misrepresentation of rates and a non-transferable lease that was initially presented as transferable.
+At this time, we are able to locate only a few negative Sublime Merchants reviews that accuse the company’s sales staff of deceptive tactics.
+One complainant reports receiving none of their promised compensation for joining the company’s affiliate program, while another complainant describes misrepresentation of rates and a non-transferable lease that was initially presented as transferable.

 Sales Complaint Details

 One complaint (found here) received a rebuttal from someone claiming to represent Sublime Merchants, and this rebuttal appeared to be deceptively worded and slightly unprofessional in tone.
 For one thing, the Sublime representative denied the merchant’s claim that the company processes through Electronic Payment Systems, stating only that the company “has more than two processors.”
 While this appears to be an accurate statement, the representative went on to say that the company does not offer equipment leases through Leaders Merchant Services, but rather Northern Leasing.
 In this response, the representative appears to have intentionally neglected to confirm the merchant’s accusation that Sublime processes through Leaders (which its website indicated was true), and the representative also outed the company as a partner of Northern Leasing Systems, one of the lowest-rated businesses on this website.